timescale/promscale/docs/tracing.md

 The Jaeger UI would be accessible on port 16686.

 If you run Jaeger directly on a host, you first need to download Promscale’s gRPC storage plugin for Jaeger: jaeger-query-plugin.
-The binaries are available under the assets of the latest 0.7 Promscale release in [Github](https://github.com/timescale/promscale/releases):
+The binaries are available under the assets of the latest 0.7 Promscale release on [Github](https://github.com/timescale/promscale/releases):

 ```bash
 ./jaeger-query-plugin --span-storage.type=grpc-plugin --grpc-storage-plugin.binary=<path-to-jaeger-query-proxy-binary> --grpc-storage-plugin.configuration-file=<config_file>